joeiannone/mssqldocker/README.md

 ## docker-compose.yml

 Simplifies the container build and run by organizing the ports and environment into the YAML file.
-You can then simple call `docker-compose up` instead of the long `docker run...` command.
+You can then simple call `docker-compose --env-file .env.dev.config up` instead of the long `docker run...` command.

 ## Dockerfile
 The Dockerfile defines how the image will be built.
 Each of the commands in the Dockerfile is described below.